abysm009/abysm009/README.md

 </p>

  ---
+(Quick Note: Most of my Projects are Private - Company owned which makes my profile look inactive, no worries, I'm more than alive! :D)
 ### 💫 About Me
 A passionate software engineer with 6+ years of experience crafting sleek frontends and full-stack apps.
 When I'm not coding, I’m either taking care of my baby boy 👶, feeding chickens 🐔, sketching 🎨, or building random stuffs at home.